kylemarkleyepa/e-manifest/docs/src/Services/Manifest/validation.md

    - 2.5.
 The manifest fee will be determined based on the receiving facility electronic signature date

-## Facility Information Validation for "Image" submission type
+## Facility Information Validation for Image Submission Type

-1. For the Image submission type, one of the following facility EPA site IDs must be provided: Designated Facility EPA site ID, Generator EPA site ID, or Alternate Designated Facility site ID
+1. For the Image submission type, one of the following facility EPA Site IDs must be provided based on the site responsible for the manifest user fee: Designated Facility EPA
+   Site ID, Generator EPA Site ID, or Alternate Designated Facility Site ID
-2. The following Facility EPA site IDs shall be provided for the following scenarios:
+2. The Facility EPA ID to provide is based on the below scenarios:
-   - Original Manifest, no Full Rejection: Designated Facility EPA site ID shall be provided.
+   - Original Manifest, no Full Rejection: Designated Facility EPA Site ID shall be provided.
-   - Original Manifest, Full Rejection to Alternate Designated Facility: Alternate Designated Facility EPA site ID shall be provided.
+   - Original Manifest, Full Rejection to Alternate Designated Facility: Alternate Designated Facility EPA Site ID shall be provided.
-   - Original Manifest, Full Rejection to the Generator: Designated Facility EPA site ID shall be provided.
+   - Original Manifest, Full Rejection back to the Generator: Designated Facility EPA Site ID shall be provided.
-   - New Manifest shipping waste back to original Generator (New Manifest is the manifest created as a "result" of the Original manifest rejection or residue): Generator Facility EPA site ID shall be provided.
-This EPA site ID shall contain the Original Designated Facility site ID.
+   - New Manifest shipping waste back to the original Generator (New Manifest is the manifest created as a result of the original manifest rejection or residue): Generator Facility EPA Site ID shall be provided, which is Original Designated Facility Site ID.
-   - New Manifest shipping rejected waste to another Designated Facility: Designated Facility EPA site ID shall be provided.
+   - New Manifest shipping rejected waste to another Designated Facility: Designated Facility EPA Site ID shall be provided.
 3. If one of the following IDs: `Emanifest.designatedFacility.epaSiteID` and `Emanifest.generator.epaSiteId` and `Emanifest.rejectionInfo.alternateDesignatedFacility.siteId` is not provided then the service will return an authorization error.
-4. If the provided EPA SiteIDis not registered, then the service will return an authorization error.
+4. If the provided EPA Site ID is not registered, then the service will return an authorization error.
 5. If `Emanifest.designatedFacility.epaSiteId` or `Emanifest.generator.epaSiteId` or
    `Emanifest.rejectionInfo.alternateDesignatedFacility.siteId` is provided, the following applies